aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 Variables used in code
 -------------------------------------------------------------------------------
 b0-b3
-  A products of 4-bit binary addition (subtraction)
+  A products of 4-bit binary addition (subtraction).
+In contrary to diagram from MOS patent ``b0`` doesn't mean *"first bit of value"* but should be read as *"binary product of adder 0"*.

+  Same convention should be applied to rest of variables.

 d0-d3
   Result of decimal correction (if required) or simply copy of ``b0-b3``.